-"The first half of 2003 has been the harshest operating environment for life insurers in the UK and the US for a long time.
-Against this backdrop Prudential has delivered a solid set of results, demonstrating the benefits of our strategy of international diversification in markets with strong growth prospects.
+The first half of 2003 was the harshest operating environment for life insurers in the UK and the US for a long time.
+Against this backdrop Prudential delivered a solid set of results, demonstrating the benefits of our strategy of international diversification in markets with strong growth prospects.

-"Our Asian business continues to see strong and profitable growth despite the occurrence of SARS and some economic weakening.
-But in the US and UK, the economic climate, with the lowest long-term interest rates since the 1960s and volatile equity markets, is affecting our insurance businesses.
-These factors are reducing retail investor demand in these markets and putting pressure on pricing.
-However, as in the past, we continue to focus on return on capital and putting the value of new business ahead of volume.
+Our Asian business continued to see strong and profitable growth despite the occurrence of SARS and some economic weakening.
+But in the US and UK, the economic climate, with the lowest longterm interest rates since the 1960s and volatile equity markets, has affected our insurance businesses.
+These factors have reduced retail investor demand in these markets and put pressure on pricing.
+However, as in the past, we continued to focus on return on capital and put the value of new business ahead of volume.

-"The remainder of 2003 will continue to be challenging.
+The remainder of 2003 will continue to be challenging.
 But, looking further forward, as economics improve, particularly in the US and UK, retail confidence will return and we are well placed to grow and gain market share.
 This effect will be magnified in the US and UK markets where we will also see significant consolidation.

-"To take advantage of these opportunities it is important that we retain financial flexibility and use our capital efficiently to optimise future growth.
-This is especially important following the reduction in the group's cash flows of approximately £100 million per annum as a result of previously announced cuts in UK bonus rates.
+To take advantage of these opportunities it is important that we retain financial flexibility and use our capital efficiently to optimise future growth.
+This is especially important following the reduction in the Group's cash flows of approximately £100 million per annum as a result of previously announced cuts in UK bonus rates.